jalapeno-api-gateway/jagw-helm/README.md

 ---

-## Requirements
-In order to use the Helm chart as is, a Kubernetes load balancer is needed.

 ## Installation
 Please follow the [installation guide](https://jalapeno-api-gateway.github.io/jagw/docs/installation/) in the official Documentation.

-Once deployed, the services can be accessed through the Envoy proxy on these ports:
+Once deployed, the services can be accessed through the Envoy proxy on these ports (when using a LoadBalancer):

 Service | Port
 --- | ---